 The only answer to this question is It depends.

 It all depends on the size and scope of the loss.

 Completely drying a structure depends on the type of water damage, how bad it was, how long the water dwelled, and the type of building materials involved.
 For example, concrete takes much longer to dry than wood.

-Many times, water damage to your home or business takes 2 to 3 days to dry.
+Many times, water damage to your home or business takes 3-5 days on average to dry.
 However, properties exposed to water damage for a long time will take longer to dry!

 If the property damage doesn’t require a lot of reconstruction, you can stay in your home or office.
 However, the equipment we use during the drying process can be noisy.
 And it creates a lot of air movement which may be considered as unlivable or unworkable conditions.
 If the bathrooms in your office, or the kitchen in your home are a part of the damaged area, check with your insurance company for reimbursement of alternate living expenses or business continuity expenses until the restoration job is complete.

 Once the water is extracted and we begin the drying process, we need to monitor and control the moisture and humidity levels in the home.
 By doing this, we can prevent the growth of toxic mold.
 In addition, insurance companies require daily monitoring reports to justify your claim for damages.

 We place our industrial sized equipment so it will operate as efficiently as possible according to the moisture mapping.
 We monitor and check the progress of every job regularly so we can make any adjustments as needed.
 Remember our job is to get you clean, dry and sanitized as quickly as we can.
 So monitoring helps us do that.